Skip to main content

 • Well done: 155°F+

-Seasoning Variations For Air Fryer Steak
+Seasoning Variations for Air Fryer Steak

 I’ve always gone by the motto that a good steak only needs some salt and pepper to make it incredible.
 However, based on how you want to serve your air fried steak, then you can experiment with different seasonings to suit the meal!
 Here are some ideas: